antoniosehk/antoniosehk.github.io/README.md

 ## Project Portfolio

-### Construction Materials Purchasing System [15th Sept, 2019] [Link](http://34.70.173.88/)
+### Construction Materials Purchasing System [15th Sept, 2019]
 This is a prototype system for helping users to purchase construction materials, developed in Oxford Global Hackathon 2019 - Toronto.
 The system is hosted on Google Cloud, developed using Python Flask, sqlite, HTML5, CSS, Javascript.
+[Demo available here](http://34.70.173.88/).

 ## Refereed Publications